tallneil/tallneil.github.io/doordash.md

 		</div>

 		<div class="how">
 			<p><b>How it works:</b> Reffs uses referral codes to save you money.
 Sign up using the button above, and you'll get $5 off your first 3 orders (new customers only).
-Reffs is an independent project and has no affiliation with Doordash.</p>
+Reffs is an independent project and has no affiliation with Doordash.
+Reffs cannot guarantee that you will receive the promotion listed.</p>
 		</div>

 	</div>